Second Sino-Japanese War: Chinese counter-offensives

-During the offensive, Hui forces in Suiyuan under generals Ma Hongbin and Ma Buqing routed the Imperial Japanese Army and their puppet Inner Mongol forces and prevented the planned Japanese advance into northwest China.
-Ma Hongbin's father Ma Fulu had fought against Japanese in the Boxer Rebellion.
+In 1940, the Chinese Red Army launched a major offensive in north China, destroying railways and a major coal mine.
 After 1940, the Japanese encountered tremendous difficulties in administering and garrisoning the seized territories, and tried to solve their occupation problems by implementing a strategy of creating friendly puppet governments favourable to Japanese interests in the territories conquered.
 This included prominently the regime headed by Wang Jingwei, one of Chiang's rivals in the KMT.
-However, atrocities committed by the Imperial Japanese Army, as well as Japanese refusal to delegate any real power, left the puppets very unpopular and largely ineffective.
+However, atrocities committed by the Imperial Japanese Army, as well as Japanese refusal to delegate any real power, left the puppet state very unpopular and largely ineffective.
 The only success the Japanese had was to recruit a large Collaborationist Chinese Army to maintain public security in the occupied areas.

-Japanese expansion

-By 1941, Japan held most of the eastern coastal areas of China and Vietnam, but guerrilla fighting continued in these occupied areas.
-Japan had suffered high casualties which resulted from unexpectedly stubborn Chinese resistance, and neither side could make any swift progress in the manner of Nazi Germany in Western Europe.
+By 1941, Japan occupied most of the eastern coastal areas of China and Vietnam, though guerrilla fighting continued in these areas.
+Japan had suffered high casualties resulting from unexpectedly stubborn Chinese resistance, and neither side could make any swift progress in the manner of Nazi Germany in western Europe.

 By 1943, Guangdong had experienced famine.
-As the situation worsened, New York Chinese compatriots received a letter stating that 600,000 people were killed in Siyi by starvation.
+As the situation worsened, Chinese in New York received a letter stating that 600,000 people died in Siyi by starvation.
+Local Chinese resistance forces, organized separately by both the CCP and the KMT, continued their resistance in occupied areas to make Japanese administration over the vast land area of China difficult.

+Three Alls Policy